| kathy

 Then,

-a computer hard drive led her to return to her
+10 years ago, a chance encounter witha computer hard drive led her to return to her

 plaster-casting roots.
 ‘Looking at its geometric